jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d822fd413a79914d39e98cc
+id: 5d822fd413a79914d39e98cd
-title: Part 4
+title: Part 5
 challengeType: 0
 ---

 # --description--

-Nest opening and closing `title` and `style` tags in the head area and give your project a title of `freeCodeCamp Skyline Project`.
-Any styles you are asked to add during this project should go in this style area.
+In CSS, you can target everything with an asterisk.
+Add a border to everything by using the `*` selector in your style area and giving it a `border` of `1px solid black`.
+This is a trick I like to use to help visualize where elements are and their size.
+You will remove this later.

 # --hints--